 If a temporary restraining order (TRO) is issued against you, you are entitled to a hearing within five days.
 If you do not request a hearing, the restraining order may be made permanent.

 A restraining order can keep you away from your home and children, and you can be forced to still pay all the expenses in the home you have been removed from.
 If you violate the restraining order through entry into the home or stalking or harassing the accuser, you could end up going to jail.
-You need an advocate to assert your rights at this important domestic violence hearing.
+This is why you should always work with a restraining order lawyer to assert your rights at this important domestic violence hearing.